Medical Massage Therapy

-My name is Amy Scott and I have been a Licensed Massage therapist for over 7 years.
-For 6 of those 7 years I have been working with Milwaukie Chiropractic Center.
-I went to East West College of the Healing Arts here in Portland, OR from 2006-2007.
-After a year of independent contracting I began working at Milwaukie Chiropractic Center in the hopes of working with a larger more diverse part of the community.
-I am now the Director of the Massage Therapy Program that has grown monumentally over the last 6 years.
+My name is Amy Scott and I have been a Licensed Massage Therapist for over seven years.
+For six of those seven years, I have been working with Milwaukie Chiropractic Center.
+I went to East-West College of the Healing Arts here in Portland, OR, from 2006-2007.
+After a year of independent contracting, I began working at Milwaukie Chiropractic Center in the hopes of working with a larger more diverse part of the community.
+I am now the Director of the Massage Therapy Program that has grown monumentally over the last six years.
 I specialize in Deep Tissue Medical Massage Therapy.
 This includes a variety of techniques like Myofascial Release, Trigger Point Therapy, and Swedish techniques like friction, compression, and pinning and stretching.
-By releasing adhesions in fascial and microscopic muscle fibers, I can and will lower your daily pain and increase your range of motion.
+By releasing adhesions in fascia and microscopic muscle fibers, I can and will lower your daily pain and increase your range of motion.
 I educate my clients about what I am doing while I am working the muscles so you can visualize and understand why you feel pain.

 My interest in massage began 8 years ago.
 I just finished my college football career.
 I played for the Oregon Ducks from 1997 to 2001.
 I was a defensive tackle.
 I experienced 3 knee injuries that required surgery while playing.
 I had a lot of massage and therapy.
 This resulted in my interest in the field.
 I received my Bachelors of Science in Anthropology.
 I am continuing my education in Computer Science and Engineering at PSU currently.
 I enjoy helping people in their injury recovery.
 I have been working with accident victims since I began my career in massage therapy.
-I specialize in deep tissue therapy, Swedish massage, and Myofacial release.
-In my free time I love being on a river fishing for salmon and steal head.
-I love traveling and relaxing with my kids Hunter and Belle and my wife Jennifer.
+I specialize in deep tissue therapy, Swedish massage, and Myofascial Release.
+In my free time, I love being on a river fishing for salmon and steelhead.
+I love traveling and relaxing with my kids, Hunter and Belle, and my wife, Jennifer.

-Andrea spent her childhood growing up in the Pacific Northwest exploring the oceanside and Gorge area on long hikes with her Mother and family.
-During her senior year of High School, her mother was accepted for a job in Arizona working for Indian Health Services.
-She spent the last year of High School on the Hopi Indian Reservation.
-An incredible experience that will always remain part of her.
-After High School, she traveled to Eastern Idaho to attend College to study Anthropology and spent several years there.
+Andrea spent her childhood growing up in the Pacific Northwest exploring the Oceanside and Gorge area on long hikes with her mother and family.
+During her senior year of high school, her mother accepted a job in Arizona working for Indian Health Services.
+She spent the last year of high school on the Hopi Indian Reservation — an incredible experience that will always remain part of her.
+After High School, she traveled to Eastern Idaho to attend college to study anthropology and spent several years there.
 She moved back to Oregon in the winter of 2006 to attend Oregon School of Massage.

-Some of my training includes deep tissue, trigger pointing, scar release, sports massage, aromatic hot stone, aromatherapy massage, Thai and Shiatsu, and deep stretching techniques.
+Some of Andrea’s training includes deep tissue, trigger pointing, scar release, sports massage, aromatic hot stone, aromatherapy massage, Thai and Shiatsu, and deep stretching techniques.

-She is making preparations now to return to school to become a Certified herbalist/ Aromatherapist and hopes to finish with a license as an ND when all is said and done.
+She is now making preparations now to return to school to become a Certified herbalist/ Aromatherapist and hopes to finish with a license as an ND when all’s said and done.